tdanielsousa/push_swap_testers/README.md

 ### Usage
 To use the testers:
 <br>
-You will need your folder with your .c, .h and Makefile files.
+You will need your folder with your .c, .h and Makefile files.<br>
 <br> push_tester_GEMARTIN: Copy the tester folder to the folder with all your stuff, go inside the tester folder and run:

 ```./push_test.sh```